-- Rainfall Trigger Inspections During rainfall trigger events the ESC devices will be inspected by an Erosion and Sediment Control Specialist in conjunction with the contractor, subject to health and safety restrictions, for example inspections will not be undertaken at night. - The rainfall trigger event site audits will be undertaken as close to the trigger as possible and within 24hrs of the event, excluding Sundays and Public Holidays. - Data will be collected by the automated turbidity monitoring stations at the up and downstream receiving watercourse points.
-Additional manual monitoring of all inlets and outlets of discharging SRPs will be conducted using the portable Pro DSS turbidity monitoring device; and - Post-rain event: Following all rainfall events including rainfall trigger events, inspections will be made of ESC measures to ensure that all controls have performed as expected and to identify any maintenance requirements.
-This will be undertaken by the contractor and/or the engineer to the contract.
+- Rainfall Trigger Inspections During rainfall trigger events the ESC devices will be inspected by an Erosion and Sediment Control Specialist in conjunction with the contractor, subject to health and safety restrictions, for example inspections will not be undertaken at night. - The rainfall trigger event site audits will be undertaken as close to the trigger as possible and within 24hrs of the event, excluding Sundays and Public Holidays.
+Where a trigger event falls on a Sunday or Public holiday, the ESC specialist will visit the site on the next working day to complete the monitoring.